nf-osi/usagereports/README.md

 3. As a good starting place and conceptual catalog of interesting metrics/data products, even if you don't ultimately use any of the queries/plotting utils here.
 Consider contributing if you come up with something that others might also find useful.

-4. As a playground and learning resource for R analytics and Snowflake.
+4. As a playground and learning resource for R analytics.

 ### Templates